 Should I buy a new printer?

 Good question, self.
 The answer to this depends entirely on what you plan on using your printer for.
 If you are only going to print black and white (or all text), I'd say yes, definitely.
-Even if you print photos or other color documents, if you are serious about printing out copies for submissions to literary journals, or copies of your novel or poetry for work shopping, I'd get a second printer just for that purpose.
+Even if you print photos or other color documents, if you are serious about printing out copies for submissions to literary journals, or copies of your novel or poetry for work shopping, I'd get a second pri

 See, I had a color ink jet printer.
 And for much the same reason that a lot of people get cell phone cameras; it was listed as a cool option, and I wanted that cool option without thinking for a second what I'd use it for.